Code-Institute-Submissions/ShoeShine/README.md

 ###### colors

 - I have decided to use two main colors throughout the website (#1F4068, #206A5D).
 I have chosen these colors because they match together well, it is easy on the eye, and shows the typography well.
 For the background i have chosen a grey (#EBECF1) color which makes the main two colors stand out well.
 - The text on the website is the two main colors (#1F4068, #206A5D) when on the grey (#EBECF1) background.
-Text on the two main colors background is going to be white.
+Text on the two main colors background is going to be white, as it stands out and is catching on the eye.

 ###### Typography
-- I have used 'Lato'for the main text throughout the website and also the navbar.
+- I have used 'Lato'for the main text throughout the website and also the navbar, i have gone with this font as it is clean, sleek and easy to read.
-- I have used 'Krona One' For the main Logo, and some headings including the faq questions.
+- I have used 'Krona One' For the main Logo, and some headings including the faq questions, i have chosen this font as it stands out well and catches the users eye.

 #### Wireframes